JeanneDuPre/DB_trustpilot_automate_scrape_reviews/README.md

   4. Defines a function save_to_csv(df, csv_filename) that saves the extracted data to a CSV file.

-  5. In the main() function:
+  5. In the main() function:<br>
-    - Specifies the start and end page numbers for scraping (currently set to 1 to 3).
+    - Specifies the start and end page numbers for scraping (currently set to 1 to 3).<br>
-    - Fetches articles from the start page.
+    - Fetches articles from the start page.<br>
-    - Extracts article data from the fetched articles.
+    - Extracts article data from the fetched articles.<br>
-    - Converts the extracted data into a Pandas DataFrame.
+    - Converts the extracted data into a Pandas DataFrame.<br>
-    - Generates a CSV filename based on the current date and time and saves the DataFrame to a CSV file.
+    - Generates a CSV filename based on the current date and time and saves the DataFrame to a CSV file.<br>
-    - Establishes a connection to a MongoDB database using a connection string.
+    - Establishes a connection to a MongoDB database using a connection string.<br>
-    - Converts the DataFrame to a list of dictionaries for MongoDB insertion.
+    - Converts the DataFrame to a list of dictionaries for MongoDB insertion.<br>
-    - Specifies the MongoDB database and collection names based on the current date and time.
+    - Specifies the MongoDB database and collection names based on the current date and time.<br>
-    - Inserts the data into the MongoDB collection.
+    - Inserts the data into the MongoDB collection.<br>

-Finally, it runs the main() function when the script is executed.
+Finally, it runs the main() function when the script is executed.<br>

 TODO Trustpilot, MongoDB, GitHub Actions, data